yguitton/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

     Scaling is a linear transformation that we apply to prepare our data for dimensional reduction.
     The default scaling method for the separate `ScaleData` tool in Seurat shifts the expression of each gene so that the mean expression across all the cells is 0.
 It also scales the expression of each gene so that the variance across all cells is 1.
 Scaling ensures that highly expressed genes don't dominate the analysis too much - we're interested in differences in expression between cells, not in genes that are always highly expressed in all the cells.
 The results will be stored in the `scale.data` layer.
     SCTransform doesn't scale data in the same way - although it centers the data by default, it won't scale the data unless you select this option.
 Instead, SCTransform usually stores the pearson residuals in the `scale.data` layer, which don't need to be scaled to the same variance.
     By default, both approaches only center/scale the highly variable genes that we'll use for dimensional reduction, but it is possible to scale more genes if required.
+If you choose to use the separate preprocessing tool in this tutorial, then we'll use the ScaleData tool to scale all the genes - this means that we can compare or plot the expression of any of the genes, as they will all be scaled in the same way.
+We won't perform scaling with SCTransform, as we're following the [original SCT tutorial](https://satijalab.org/seurat/articles/sctransform_vignette.html), but we will center all genes.
 - **Regression**
   The Seurat pipeline can include another step during preprocessing of our single cell data.
 We can regress out (or remove) the impact of unwanted sources of variation.
 We could use this technique to remove the effects of the cell cycle or the differences associated with the proportion of mitochondrial genes.
 The goal is to reduce differences that are related to factors we are not interested in as this can help the differences we are interested in (like those between cell types or experimental groups) stand out more.
     It is possible to use the `ScaleData` function to regress out unwanted variation, but the creators of Seurat recommend using `SCTransform` for preprocessing if you want to do any regression. `SCTransform` automatically regresses out variation associated with sequencing depth (unique counts or nFeature_RNA) and can also regress out other variables.
 If you choose to use SCTransform in this tutorial, then you'll regress out the variation associated with the proportion of mitochondrial content, just like in [Seurat's original version of this tutorial](https://satijalab.org/seurat/articles/sctransform_vignette.html)